mcmeeking/www.mcmk.in/content/docs/CV/index.md

     overview: |
       Functioned as the primary solutions architect for both internal and customer-facing systems, leading the system design, development, deployment, and maintenance of cloud-based systems on AWS.
 Spearheaded the development of automated workflows using Terraform, CircleCI/GitHub Actions, and AWS services, transitioning focus to DevOps and platform engineering while ensuring system reliability and compliance.
     responsibilities:
-      - Build and maintain full-stack (Python/NodeJS) applications for a global user base
+      - Build and maintain full-stack (Python/Node) applications for a global user-base
-      - Design, deploy, and maintain resilient global systems using Terraform and AWS service including EC2, ECS, S3, RDS, Lambda, and others
+      - Design, deploy, and maintain AWS infrastructure using Terraform and Ansible
-      - Implemented CI/CD pipelines to streamline application and system development and deployment
+      - Implement and maintain CI/CD pipelines for app development and deployment
       - Retained oversight of IT operations, including incident response and endpoint management
   - start: "Sep 2020"
     end: "Apr 2023"